anna-kozh/blog/_posts/2024-05-13-Branding-tool.md

 <img src="{{site.baseurl}}/assets/uploads/Branding-tool/mapping.png" alt="Color mapping">
   <figcaption>Colors mapping <a href="google.com">Figma link </a></figcaption>
 </figure>
-<p>This design provided users with a solid starting point, which would create the whole style guide and may only require small tweaks.
+<p>This design provided users with a solid starting point, which would help them create the whole style guide, with maybe just a few small tweaks.
 </p>
-<p>I also added a JSON editor to allow the CX team to upload the colors that was imported from Figma, which some customers still preferred to use.
+<p>I also added a JSON editor to allow the CX team to upload the colors that were imported from Figma, which some customers still preferred to use.
 </p>
-<h2>Anna, don’t change design!</h2>
+<h2>"Anna, don’t change design!"</h2>
 <p>
 I presented the design to the Product Lead, but he quickly dismissed it.
-Feeling frustrated, I found myself stuck with a design that was impossible to advocate for in front of developers.
-This led to self-doubt creeping in.
+I felt frustrated, I found myself stuck with a design that was hard to defend to actual developers.
+As a result, self-doubt began creeping in.
 </p>
 <div class="callout idea">I needed to find a way to persuade him.</div>
+<h2> Don't stop believing...</h2>
 <p>
-Believing I am capable of changing his mind, I decided to approach the problem systematically:
+Believing I was capable of changing his mind, I decided to approach the problem strategically:
 </p>
 <ol>
 <li>Understand why he was so reluctant to change the design?</li>
-<p>From what I've gathered, he was stretched thin, with his day packed full of meetings.
-As a result, revisiting the original design is not a priority for him. </p>
+<p>From what I gathered, he was stretched thin, with his day packed full of meetings.
+As a result, revisiting the original design was not a priority for him. </p>
-<li>Find support in CX team members</li>
+<li>Obtain some support from CX team</li>
 <ul>
 <li>Collect use cases for the tool</li>
 <li>Gather their feedback on the proposed design prototype</li>